pharmaceutical incentive compensation plans

 Challenges in Pharma Incentive Compensation

 Aligning compensation with shifting company goals requires ongoing attention, especially with regulatory changes.
 Additionally, companies must ensure compliance with financial regulations, balancing aggressive sales targets with ethical practices to maintain credibility and avoid legal issues.
+Integrating compliance and ethical considerations into the design and management of incentive compensation plans is crucial to safeguard reputation, ensure patient safety, and prevent legal issues.

 Manual Tracking and Commission Disputes